Young Bonobo—a very smart ape!

-What on Earth will Theory of Knowledge look like—in the age of digital AI?
+What on earth will TOK look like in the age of AI?

-Let’s all have a think, have a go… and find out!
+Let’s have a think, have a go… and try to find out.

 SHARED in a spirit of collegiality